mtrishal123/Pong-game/README.md

-A 2 player pong game
+A 2 player pong game.